ElektraInitiative/libelektra/doc/help/kdb-lsmeta.md

 ## DESCRIPTION

-This command prints the names of all meta keys associated with a given key.
+This command prints the names of all metakeys associated with a given key.
-If no meta keys are associated with the given key, nothing will be printed.
+If no metakeys are associated with the given key, nothing will be printed.

 ## OPTIONS